pkaiy81/pyconfviewer/CONTRIBUTION.md

 ### 3. Create a Branch

-Create a new branch for your contribution:
+Create a new branch from `develop` for your contribution:

 ```bash
 git checkout -b feature-or-fix-description